 Watch skilled salespeople at work and you soon realize that while selling is an art that can be approached in a variety of ways, it boils down to four basic steps: open, ask for needs, demonstrate, and close.
 Surprisingly few frontline sales associates know these steps well, and fewer do all four consistently.
 At one retailer, for example, we found that associates failed to ask to close the sale 86 percent of the time.
 Having staff that understand and enjoy the sales process is paramount, and that means attracting the right employees, training them effectively, and rewarding them appropriately.

 Effective sellers share common traits: they are motivated by helping customers, have extroverted personalities, and are passionate about their work.
-Our research indicates that, at most, 45 percent of frontline employees across multiple retailing sectors have the personality and attributes to be effective sellers (for examples of right and wrong behaviors in frontline sales, see the interactive, “Secrets of making the sale”).
+Our research indicates that, at most, 45 percent of frontline employees across multiple retailing sectors have the personality and attributes to be effective sellers.
 Retailers need to redesign the way they hire and deploy staff into selling roles to attract employees with the personality and attributes required to succeed.
 In addition, we found that few retailers provide training with the specificity and quality to effectively support sales associates in their mission to sell more.
 That leaves even natural salespeople often unable to answer basic questions about their products from potential customers who are increasingly informed (in some categories, more than 75 percent appear in the store having done extensive independent research).

 Improving the in-store experience